 It takes around 20 minutes to half an hour to get an average eye test which includes three main checks - a test for eyesight, a test for eye health and a general health check.
 The eye health test will look for signs of problems such as cataracts and age-related macular degeneration, whereas a general health check will look for signs of diabetes and high blood pressure.

 How often can I get a free eye test?

-You can get an eye test as and when you feel there is a problem with your eyes, or there has been a noticeable change in your visual acuity.
-You should aim to get an eye test at least once every two years or otherwise directed by your practitioner.
-An eye test can pick up on early signs of diabetes or glaucoma.
+You can get an eye test when you suspect there is a problem with your eyes, or there has been a noticeable change in your vision.
+You should aim to get an eye test every two years or otherwise directed by your practitioner.
+An eye test can pick up on early signs of diabetes, glaucoma and even brain tumours!

-Some opticians will waive the cost of an eye test if you purchase lenses directly from them after your eye test or sign up to a direct-debit scheme.
-In the long term, it is more cost effective to pay for your contact lens test, receive your prescription from your optician and buy contact lenses online.
+Some opticians will waive the cost of an eye test or a contact lens check-up if you purchase directly from them after your test or sign up for a direct-debit scheme.
+If you are looking for a more cost effective way to purchase contact lenses it is perfectly safe to pay for your contact lens test, receive your prescription from your optician and buy your contact lenses online from trusted websites.
 Feel Good Contacts offer a Price Match Guarantee against all major UK contact lens retailers.

-Get to know your glasses or contact lenses, advice on contact lens care, how to use them and eye health.
-Learn how prescriptions and eye tests are important so that you can protect them all year round.
-Also, we have guides to various eye problems, how you can deal with them and much more.
+Learn more about prescription glasses or contact lenses and get advice on contact lens care, how to use them and eye health.
+Learn how prescriptions and eye tests are important so that you can protect your eyes all year round.
+We also have guides to various eye problems, how you can deal with them and much more.

-For further professional advice our customer service team are open 8am-9pm weekdays or 9am-6pm weekends & bank holidays.
-Email us at firstname.lastname@example.org or email@example.com, or call us on: 0800 458 2090.
+For further professional advice our customer service team are open 8am-9pm weekdays and 9am-5:30pm on weekends & bank holidays.
+Email us at firstname.lastname@example.org, or call us on 0800 458 2090 (free).